-The Group applies general approach to measure the ECL of rental receivable under a finance lease and other receivables, in which for balances with no significant increase in credit risk since initial recognition, 12-month ECL is provided.
+The Group applies general approach to measure the ECL of, rental receivable under a finance lease and other receivables, in which for balances with no significant increase in credit risk since initial recognition, 12-month ECL is provided.
 If there is a significant increase in credit risk since initial recognition, lifetime ECL is provided irrespective of the timing of the default.
 Management judgement and subjective assumptions are involved when assessing the credit risk and recoverability of the balances.

-Related disclosures are included in notes 3, 5, 16, 18, 19 and 34 to the consolidated financial statements.
+Related disclosures are included in notes 3, 5, 16, 18, 19 and 35 to the consolidated financial statements.

-As part of our audit procedures in relation to the assessment of provision for ECL of trade receivables, contract assets, rental receivable under a finance lease and other receivables, we evaluated the methodologies and parameters used by the Group in determining the ECL and assessed the assumptions adopted and judgement made in ECL calculation by reviewing and examining the correspondence with debtors, checking to the credit rating of debtors from websites, discussing with management for the assessment of significant increase in credit risk for other receivables and the basis of significant judgements, forward looking information and assumptions applied in ECL approach, and obtained other information from third parties, if any, to support the assessment made by the management.
+As part of our audit procedures in relation to the assessment of provision for ECL of trade receivables, contract assets, rental receivable under a finance lease and other receivables, we evaluated the methodologies and parameters used by the Group in determining the ECL and assessed the assumptions adopted and judgement made in ECL calculation by reviewing and examining the correspondence with debtors, checking to the credit rating of debtors from websites, discussing with management for the basis of significant judgements, forward looking information and assumptions applied in ECL approach, and obtained other information from third parties, if any, to support the assessment made by the management.